 Wednesday, January 25, 2012

-Upcycled Doily Blanket
+Up-cycled Doily Blanket (DIY)

-The fragile, antique feel of it immediately caught my eye.
-It was gorgeous, but wouldn't it be even prettier if it was made from up-cycled lace and doilies?
 Because it was unique (and because I can never have too many blankets) I decided to make my own version.
 This project took weeks to create, but I am absolutely in love with the finished product.

-Anthropologie's version features heavy crocheted roses, but I wanted mine to feel light and contrast with the thick fuzzy blanket.
-By sewing different styles and colors of lace into little roses, depth and texture were created.
-Sewing the details by had took a lot of patience.
-I was constantly finding excuses to take a break or put the whole thing away for a while.
-I worked on it often and finished it today.
 The result is a sweet, delicate blanket featuring a variety of upcycled pieces of lace and fabric.
 I was concerned that I would be afraid to use it, but that is not the case.
 I'm sitting on the floor wrapped up in it right now and I couldn't be happier.

 7 comments: